State and Local Groups Working with Immigrants

 Northwest Immigrant Rights Project (NWIRP), https://www.nwirp.org/

 Northwest Immigrant Rights Project promotes justice by defending and advancing the rights of immigrants through direct legal services, systemic advocacy, and community education.
-They have useful information and resources on their website.
+They have useful information and resources on their website, including their monthly NWIRP Webinars.

 WA Immigrant Solidarity Network (WAISN), Home - WAISN